 For I am persuaded that not even death or life,

 things present or things to come, hostile powers,

 height or depth, or any other created thing

 will have the power to separate us

 from the love of God that is in Christ Jesus our Lord!

-When you’re in a difficult circumstance and you find the “What if…” questions flooding your thoughts, stop and remind yourself, “He Is__________!”
+When you’re in a difficult circumstance and you find the “what if… and “if only…” questions flooding your thoughts, stop and remind yourself, “He Is__________!”
 Pause to consider who God is—His character [attributes] and ways—and find a passage of Scripture that speaks of that attribute or name of God.
 Reframe your thinking in that moment by reminding yourself He IS!

 Rejoicing in Him!

 ©2010 Susan Cady, susancady.com

 Do you have dreams, desires, and expectations that have yet to be fulfilled?
 Are there disappointed longings in your life?
 Is there a specific request you have been waiting patiently for God to answer?
 Is there something you are groaning and yearning for?
 Do you feel like a plane in a holding pattern…circling…waiting to land?
 Have your unfulfilled expectations and waiting bred the dreaded 3 D’s?
 Discontentment, Disappointment, and Discouragement.